Dokkam/CMPE131ProjectTeam4/Specification.md

 ##### Preconditions

 * User requires a unique Email
+* User is on the "Sign up/Sign in" page

 ##### Triggers

-User clicks on the "Sign Up" button
+* User clicks on the "Sign Up" button